 ‘We should be developing psychological care for people affected by cancer beyond a reactive model’

-For World Cancer Day on 4th February Dr Mike Rennoldson, Chair of the DCP Faculty for Oncology and Palliative Care, tells us about the main priorities and challenges for psychological research and practice around cancer.
+Dr Mike Rennoldson, Chair of the DCP Faculty for Oncology and Palliative Care, told us about the main priorities and challenges for psychological research and practice around cancer.

 ‘The international psycho-oncology community began the last decade with a striking claim.
 Distress should become the sixth ‘vital sign’ of cancer care.
 Progress has been mixed.
 Looking ahead, we need to complete this unfinished business.
 But we cannot afford to neglect the twin challenges of inequality and prevention in psychological care in cancer.